-Visiting a local play space or children's museum is a surefire bet for cooped-up winter days, but if you want to get all ages in on the action (parents, too), bowling is hard to beat.
-The great boredom-buster is loads of fun and no experience is necessary.
+Visiting a local play space or children's museum is a surefire bet for lonely winter days.
+But if you want to get all ages in on the action (parents, too), bowling is hard to beat.
+This great boredom-buster is loads of fun and no experience is necessary.

-Long Island is loaded with family-friendly lanes, some that offer bumper lanes, lighter balls for little hands, arcades, and family and teen nights.
-We've rounded up bowling alleys in Suffolk County, and now we're putting together a list of those in Nassau County.
+Long Island is loaded with family-friendly lanes, including some that offer bumper lanes, lighter balls for little hands, arcades, and family and teen nights.
+We've already updated our list of bowling alleys in Suffolk County, and now we're putting together a list of those in Nassau.
 One of the best things about bowling?
-It's often open on holidays when other fun and sport zones are closed like Christmas Day and New Year's Day.
+It's often open on holidays when other fun and sport zones are closed.

-If your kids take a shine to the sport, many local alleys participate in Kids Bowl Free during the summer months, and also offer youth leagues, so the fun can continue year-round.
-Of course, many also offer birthday party packages.
+If your kids take a shine to the sport, some local alleys participate in Kids Bowl Free programs during the summer months, and also offer youth leagues.
+Many also offer birthday party packages.

 500 Old Bethpage Rd., Plainview